aka7/alerta-terraform/README.md

 ```

-Take a copy of my git repo.
+### Step 2 - Take a copy of my git repo.
 It contains all the files you need for this example.

 ```
 $ git clone https://github.com/aka7/alerta-terraform.git